keathmilligan/keathmilligan.github.io/_posts/2022-03-09-obsidian-plugin-cross-platform-testing.md

 Now you are ready to run and debug your plugin.
 Start `yarn dev` or `npm run dev` in the project directory.
 In Obsidian, navigate to **Settings > Community Plugins** and click the reload button.
 Make sure your plugin is listed and is enabled.

-Now you can press Shift+Ctrl+I (Windows/Linux) or Alt+⌘+I (Mac) to open Developer Tools to browse the DOM, see console output, etc. When running in dev/watch mode, you should see your plugin's `main.ts` listed in the Sources tab:
+Press **Shift+Ctrl+I** (Windows/Linux) or **Alt+⌘+I** (Mac) to open Developer Tools to browse the DOM, see console output, etc.

+When running in dev/watch mode, you should see your plugin's `main.ts` listed in the Sources tab:

 ![Obsidian Source Map](/assets/images/obsidian-source-map.png)

 If your plugin project has additional sources (for example in a `src` directory), they should also be visible.
 Use the source maps to set breakpoints, step through your code, etc:

 ![Debugging Obsidian](/assets/images/obsidian-debug.png)